Judo at the 2024 Summer Olympics – Men's 90 kg

 The Men's 90 kg event in Judo at the 2024 Summer Olympics was held at the Grand Palais Éphémère in Paris, France on 31 July 2024.

 Summary

 This is the fifteenth appearance of the men's middleweight.

-Lasha Bekauri defend his Olympic title, Eduard Trippel lost to Marcus Nyman 00-01, one of the bronze medalists, Davlat Bobonov lost to Aram Grigorian and Krisztián Tóth lost to Alex Creț.
+Lasha Bekauri successfully defended his Olympic title, Eduard Trippel lost to Marcus Nyman 00-01, one of the bronze medalists, Davlat Bobonov lost to Aram Grigorian and Krisztián Tóth lost to Alex Creț.